 For the UVB light you will want to get a starter kit as it is much easier to set up with this.
-The kit usually comes with a fixture, reflector, and 5.0 bulb and can be bought for around $75.
-Make sure you get the 24-watt bulb that is 22 inches long as this will fit perfectly on the top of most screen cages.
+The kit usually comes with a fixture, reflector, 5.0 bulb and a daylight bulb to help plants grown and to display your chameleon more clearly.
+These can be bought for around $125.

 Your chameleon will need a good amount of water on a daily basis.
 This isn’t just for hydration purposes but it’s also needed to maintain its humidity levels.

 The cheapest way to provide this is to just get yourself a decent hand pump spray.
 Don’t go for the standard spray bottle as you have to constantly spray and believe me this starts to hurt your wrist pretty quickly.

 A good pump spray will cost you around $6 from any hard wear store.